Taylor1986/fetlife-aslsearch-reborn/README.markdown

 ### Mozilla Firefox

-If you use the [Mozilla Firefox](http://getfirefox.com/) web browser (version 12.0 or higher), ensure you have the [Greasemonkey extension](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) installed (at version 1.0 or higher).
+If you use the [Mozilla Firefox](http://getfirefox.com/) web browser (version 12.0 or higher), ensure you have the [Tampermonkey extension](https://addons.mozilla.org/nl/firefox/addon/tampermonkey/) installed (at version 1.0 or higher).

 ### Google Chrome